Technical Articles:

 It's basically two of the single-device designs, combined using a pair of branch-line hybrid couplers, all etched onto the same substrate.

-The hybrid couplers offer isolation and protection for the individual amplifier units; if one should fail, the other is protected by the 100w termination at the dump port of the output coupler.
+The hybrid couplers offer isolation and protection for the individual amplifier units; if one should fail, the other is protected by the 150w termination at the dump port of the output coupler.

-If you look at the input matching stub on each device, you'll see some rectangular "snowflake" trimmer stubs.
-Those are there to fine-tune the input match.
-However, in this case, a small 1-3pf high-Q trimmer capacitor was used instead of the stubs.
+If you look at the input matching stub on each device, you'll see those rectangular "snowflake" trimmer stubs, there to fine-tune the input match.
+Again, I chose instead to use a small high-Q trimmer capacitor instead of the stubs.
 It's up to the individual builder, but I find it easier to adjust the trimmer than to fuss with the stubs; one can do it either way.

 The board is mounted onto the heat spreader shelves using the 4-40 screws shown, and spaced above the heat sink using 1/4" aluminum bar stock spacers.
-The 100w termination also requires a 3/16" spacer for proper positioning, and these parts will be in the kits.
-Here are the drilling templates for the heat sink and the spacers.
-The schematic is shown below.
-Additional construction information will be available soon.
+The 100w termination also requires a 3/16" spacer for proper positioning.